WalkingSeasons/hello-world/README.md

 # hello-world
-I try to learn Code to improve myself, so I'm here.
+I want to learn Code to improve myself, so I'm here.